Shipbuilding in the UK, depending on who you ask, is either at the cusp of a renaissance or doomed. So I asked someone in the know.

-The second assembly site, now somewhat up in the air given recent news, would focus on building Type 31e, from components produced around the UK.
-The process to build the Type 31e frigates was suspended earlier in the week.
+The second assembly site, now somewhat up in the air given no contract has yet been awarded, would focus on building Type 31e, from components produced around the UK.

 “There have been no changes in our plans to procure a first batch of five new Type 31e frigates to grow our Royal Navy.
 We still want the first ship delivered by 2023 and are confident that industry will meet the challenge of providing them for the price tag we’ve set.
 This is an early contract in a wider procurement process, and we will incorporate the lessons learned and begin again as soon as possible so the programme can continue at pace.”